 Pain Severity Does Not Indicate Severity Of The Problem

-In addition to these different types of pain, the severity of the pain experienced when urinating can vary considerably.
+In addition to several different types of pain being associated with urination, it is important to understand that the severity of the pain experienced when urinating can vary considerably.
 However, it it is important to realize that the severity of the pain does not necessarily relate to the severity of the condition causing the pain.
 Because of this, it makes sense to seek medical treatment whenever it hurts to urinate for more than a short period of time.

 What Conditions Cause Pain When Urinating?